Ronaldo to miss Man Utd's meeting with Liverpool following death of baby son

 Football rallies around Ronaldo

-Ronaldo and his family have been sent a number of messages from high profile figures and clubs across the game since their announcement, including his United team-mates Marcus Rashford and David De Gea.
+Ronaldo and his family have been sent a number of messages from high-profile figures and clubs across the game since the announcement, including his United team-mates Marcus Rashford and David De Gea.

 Rashford wrote on Twitter: "Thoughts are with you and Georgina brother I'm so sorry."